 - 1. A person or institution that carries on the business of a motor vehicle dealership. - 2.
 A person that carries on the business of second hand goods. - 3.
 A person that carries on the business of a gambling house, a totalisator or bookmaker. - 4.
-A person or entity that carries on the business of trading in jewellery, antiques or art. - 5.
-Any person or entity regulated by the Namibia Financial Institutions Supervisory Authority (NAMFISA) who conducts as a business one or more of the following activities - - (a) Short term insurer.
+A person or entity that carries on the business of trading in jewellery, antiques or art. - [paragraph 5 deleted by section 43 of Act 6 of 2023]